jaycelmarie/CloudCompVM/README.md

 # CloudCompVM

-I have git ignore to hide the files that requires keys.
+gitignore lists out the files that are not published to github. i.e json bodies and keys and links required.